DistributedCollective/Sovryn-Node/README.md

 ```sh
 npm run start:[mainnet || testnet]
 ```
 Check
-http://your-ip:3000/ to see some liquidation processing info and node-status http://your-ip:3000/monitor pm2-observer of the app
+http://your-ip:3000/ to see some liquidation processing info and the current node-status
+http://your-ip:3000/monitor pm2-observer of the app

 License